-- Science behind the written and spoken word - This involves analysing the morphology, phonology, and syntax of the English language, as well as studying the themes and ideas that are discussed by writers, all of which helps you develop your own writing abilities
+- The science behind the written and spoken word - This involves analysing the morphology, phonology, and syntax of the English language, as well as studying the themes and ideas that are discussed by writers, all of which helps you develop your own writing abilities

 By opting to study GCSE English Literature you learn about the following:

-Choosing to study English at GCSE level therefore develops your understanding of English as an academic subject, which builds a solid foundation for further academic study of it.
-This is opposed to developing your English skills for everyday use, which is what you do when studying Functional Skills English.
+Choosing to study English at the GCSE level, therefore, develops your understanding of English as an academic subject, which builds a solid foundation for the further academic study of it.
+This is opposed to developing your English skills for everyday use, which is what you do when studying Functional Skills in English.

 How Can I Study GCSE English?

-Similar to the structure of our Functional Skills Level 2 English course, we offer a GCSE English Language and English Literature course packages that include the exam.
+Similar to the structure of our Functional Skills Level 2 English course, we offer a GCSE English Language and English Literature course package that includes the exam.
 You have the freedom to complete your studies entirely online, with the exam being scheduled in May or June.